Mean field theory of spin glasses: Introduction

 Note that, despite the beautiful studies of the average properties of the TSP, Graph partitioning, Matching, etc., based on spin glass methods \cite{MPV87}, a methodological gap between the field of statistical physics and that of computer science is far from being bridged.
 In statistical physics statements are usually made on the properties of samples that are typical with respect to some disorder distribution (\ie distribution of the $J_{ij}$).
 In optimization, however, one is interested in solving one (or several) particular instances of a problem, and needs efficient ways to do so, that is, requiring a computational effort growing not too quickly with the number of data defining the instance.
 Knowing precisely the typical properties for a given distribution of instances might not help much to solve practical cases.
 Unfortunately, statistical mechanics is for the moment unable to tell us precise properties for a given sample, \ie for a given realization of the couplings.

 Finally, note that the recent developments in quantum computing triggered some efforts to study the performances of quantum algorithms to solve these problems (see \eg~\cite{ST06} for a review).
 Therefore, recently quantum versions of the problems (in which Ising spins are replaced by Pauli matrices and a transverse field is added) have been considered~\cite{Fa01}.
-Understanding the properties of quantum spin glasses might be important also in this respect.
+Understanding the properties of quantum spin glasses may also be important in this respect.